Benji19967/rust_sandbox/README.md

  Playing around with Rust.

- - How do I create and use functions?
+ - [ ] How do I create and use functions?
- - How do I create and use classes?
+ - [ ] How do I create and use classes?
- - How do I create a library?
+ - [ ] How do I create a library?
- - How do I use traits?
+ - [ ] How do I use traits?
- - How do I use Enums?
+ - [ ] How do I use Enums?
+ - [ ] How do I create a test and run it?

  ## `cargo`